fskrabic/toona-pwa/README.md

 # Toona

-PWA instrument tuner developed with Angular and ml5.js.
+PWA instrument tuner and metronome developed with Angular and ml5.js.

 # Installation and running the application